havintemli/zephyr-images/README.md

 ## Requirements

 - A computer with [FFmpeg (ideally 6.0.1)](https://ffmpeg.org/download.html), [pnpm](https://pnpm.io/), and [Docker](https://www.docker.com/).
-- [Redis](https://redis.io/download/) for the CDN url store.
+- You will need [Redis](https://redis.io/download/) for the CDN url store if you're running the service without Docker.
 - An IDE with Intellisense and syntax highlighting is recommended, such as [Visual Studio Code](https://code.visualstudio.com/).
 - You will need to seed the 'cache' directories in the `assets` folder with your own images.
 You can find some sample assets in there already.

 ### Building

-To build the container, simply run `./build.sh` or `powershell ./build.ps1` depending on your platform.
+To build the containers, simply run `./build.sh` or `powershell ./build.ps1` depending on your platform.

 ### Example request structure